Transformer for Single Image Super-Resolution: Related Works

-The breakthroughs from Transformer networks in the NLP area lead to great interest in the computer vision community.
-The key idea of Transformer is "self\-attention" which can capture long-term information between sequence elements.
-By adapting Transformer in vision tasks, it has been successfully applied in image recognition~\cite{ViT,deit}, object detection~\cite{detr,deformabledetr}, low-level image processing~\cite{IPT,ttsr}, action recognition~\cite{action-decoupled,action-spatial} and so on.
+The breakthroughs of Transformer in NLP has leaded to a great interest in the computer vision community.
+The key idea of Transformer is ``self-attention", which can capture long-term information between sequence elements.
+By adapting Transformer in vision tasks, it has been successfully applied in image recognition~\cite{ViT,deit,li2021localvit}, object detection~\cite{detr,deformabledetr}, and low-level image processing~\cite{IPT,ttsr}.
 Among them, ViT~\cite{ViT} is the first work to replace the standard convolution with Transformer.
 To produce the sequence elements, ViT flattened the 2D image patches in a vector and fed them into the Transformer.
-DETR~\cite{detr} is a Transformer for object detection task.
-DETR can model the prediction of a set of objects and model their relationships.
-DETR discards some complex hand-crafted operations (like NMS) and modules (like RPN~\cite{fasterrcnn}).
-Through this manner, there is no need to design some strong prior knowledge for this task.
-Although Transformers in vision has achieved great progress, they still need heavy GPU resources to train the whole model, which is not friendly to most researchers.
-Hence, building efficient vision-Transformer has become a research hotspot recently.
+IPT~\cite{IPT} used a novel Transformer-based network as the pre-trained model for low-level image restoration tasks.
+SwinIR~\cite{liang2021swinir} introduced Swin Transformer~\cite{liu2021swin} into SISR and show the great promise of Transformer in SISR.
+Although these methods achieved promising results, they require a lot of training data and need heavy GPU memory to train the model, which is not suitable for practical applications.
+Hence, we aim to explore a more efficient vision-Transformer for SISR.